SlackmasterFelipeCafe/Pubs_Warehouse_Harvest-GAS/README.md

  - **convertRangeToCsvFile_**

 ## MRP_Pubs-OnOpen:
-functions that are run when the Google sheet is opened
+Google sheet functions that are run when the Google sheet is opened
 - **OnOpen**, Function that builds menu items for the worksheet